matthewjhands/mattbook/README.md

-# MattBook - Note Taking App (WIP)
+# MattBook - Note Taking App

 ## Intro
 This is a Note Taking app written in Java 11 and Angular 15.
-It's still a work in progress.

 ![](./docs/mattbook-wip.png)